ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 Possible framework:

-0. Observe some action/reaction.
+* Observe some action/reaction.
+Aka a situation or news.
-1. Group and drill down the various actors in in the situation.
+* Group and drill down the various actors in in the situation.
-2. Put yourself in the mind/perspectives of all relevant reacting actors and their potential reactions.
+* Put yourself in the mind/perspectives of all relevant reacting actors and their potential reactions.
 Then go through each one, and see how they behave.

+In addition:

+* Connect to past similar situations.
+* Drawing parallels to project the future.

 Emmanuel Derman has the same view: